RossWhitehead/secure-services/README.md

 ```
 bash create-ca.sh
 ```
+Generates the following in the root/ca directory -
+* CA private key
+    * private/ca.key.pem
+    * 4096 bits is used for signing root and intermidiate CA keys.
+Client are server keys are 2048 for performance reasons.
+* CA cert
+    * certs/ca.cert.pem
+    * Long lived, valid for 7300 days.
+    * Utilises defaults from ca-openssl.conf

 ### Create ICA
 Creates key and cert for an intermediary CA, based on the aforementioned CA